fyrox-book/fyrox-book.github.io/src/tutorials/platformer/part1.md

 `Add Child -> Physics2D -> Rigid Body`.
 This will create a rigid body for the ground block, select the rigid body, and set `Body Type` to `Static` in `Inspector`, by doing this we're telling the physics engine that our ground block should not move and be rock-solid.
-Every rigid body requires a collider, otherwise, the physics engine will not know how to handle collisions, right-click on the rigid body in `Inspector` and click `Add Child -> Physics2D -> Collider`.
+Every rigid body requires a collider, otherwise, the physics engine will not know how to handle collisions, right-click on the rigid body in `World Viewer` and click `Add Child -> Physics2D -> Collider`.
 We've just added a new collider to the rigid body, by default it has a `Cuboid` shape with a `1.0` meter in height and width.
 Finally, we need to add some graphics to the rigid body, right-click on the rigid body and click `Add Child -> 2D -> Rectangle`.
 This adds a simple 2D sprite, select it and set a texture to it by finding the `Material` property in the Inspector, clicking `Edit` button near it and setting the `diffuseTexture`